brunogonzales/fcl-nuxt-starter/README.md

 For more information about Nuxt plugins please refer to [Nuxt documentation](https://nuxtjs.org/docs/directory-structure/plugins/).

 For a NextJS starter template, please see this repo: https://github.com/muttoni/fcl-nextjs-quickstart.
-If you are fan of Svelte check [this other repo](https://github.com/muttoni/fcl-sveltekit-quickstart).
+If you are a Svelte fan check [this other repo](https://github.com/muttoni/fcl-sveltekit-quickstart).

 ## [Live demo](https://fcl-nuxt.netlify.app/)